Lum1104/Lum1104.github.io/_pages/about.md

 - Representation Learning
 - Self-supervised learning

-> 📢📢📢 <font color=red>I am looking for an M.Phil/Ph.D. position.</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:lin.yuxiang.contact@gmail.com). 😊
+> 📢📢📢 <font color=red>I am looking for an M.Phil/Ph.D. position.</font> Check out my [CV](../resources/Yuxiang_CV.pdf), and if you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:lin.yuxiang.contact@gmail.com). 😊

 # 👨‍💻 Experience